-With Bromley Vehicle Test Centre, you can find out the date of your MOT through our look-up service at https://garageservicesbromley.com/.
-From there, you can then stay ahead of the game and set up a reminder function, so you don’t forget again.
+With Bromley Vehicle Test Centre, you can find out the date of your MOT through our look-up service HERE.
+From there, you can then stay ahead of the game and set up a reminder function so you don’t forget again.

 A good way to set a reminder is to place your vehicle tax on direct debit with the DVLA.
 They will not take the Direct Debit if, on renewal, there is no valid MOT on the system and they will write to you telling you this.
 There lies your free annual reminder to get your MOT sorted!

 Your MOT is important, so make sure you keep a regular reminder.
-At Bromley Vehicle Test Centre, you can book your MOT online by clicking here or by calling 020 8460 6666 and keep your MOT up to date and your insurance valid.
-We are a family-run business that offers friendly and honest advice so that you can be sure of a trusted and reliable service for every MOT, vehicle repair and diagnostic testing.
+At Bromley Vehicle Test Centre, you can book your MOT online by clicking here or by calling 020 8460 6666 to keep it up to date and your insurance valid.
+We are a family-run business that offers friendly and honest advice so that you can be sure of a trusted and reliable service for every MOT, vehicle repair, and diagnostic testing.